 She has 2 adult children who went to school locally and had school friends who lived in Grenfell Tower.

 Nour-eddine Aboudihaj is a University Lecturer, community champion and an Executive Coach.
 He has an extensive experience in Organisational Development and Community Engagement.
 He graduated from Hassan II University-Casablanca with a Bachelor of Arts Degree in English Literature Languages and finished his post-graduate studies in the University of Westminster, London.
 As part of his continuous Personal Development he recently did a Post Graduate Diploma in Education at Canterbury Christ Church University.
-He has a pool of skills, and a body of knowledge that have enabled me to spearhead and successfully delivered many projects that benefited the local community.
-He is now working with Justice for Grenfell to coordinate the Campaign for justice for the people affected as a response to the Grenfell Tower Fire.
-He has provided life line support which has earned him the trust and the recognition to successfully lead many initiatives and campaigns.
+He has a pool of skills, and a body of knowledge that have enabled him to spearhead and successfully delivered many projects that benefited the local community.
+He is now working with Justice for Grenfell to campaign for justice for the people affected as a response to the Grenfell Tower Fire.